whitered/ratekeeper/README.md

 iex(2)> Ratekeeper.add_limit "api.org", 60_000, 5
 :ok
 ```
-Here we set 2 limits: 1 request per second and 5 requests / minute.
+Here we set 2 limits for "api.org": 1 request per second and 5 requests / minute.

-Now you should appoint your rate limited request with
+Now you should appoint your requests with Ratekeeper.register:
-Ratekeeper.register:

 ```elixir
 case Ratekeeper.register("api.org", 60_000) do